Coping With Loss: Surgery and Loss of Body Parts

 The similarity between grief at loss of body part and grief caused by the death of a loved person has been clearly shown in comparative studies of the reaction to amputation of a limb and of widowhood.1 People with either of these losses were preoccupied with feelings of loss: bereaved people were missing the lost person and the amputees were missing the loss of physical attractiveness (loss of body image) or the occupational and other physical functions that could no longer be carried out (loss of function), or both of these.

 Both groups said that they had difficulty in believing in the fact of the loss and tended to avoid reminders.
 Both groups reported having clear visual memories of the lost person or part, and many had a strong sense of their persisting presence.
-This was most pronounced in the amputees as the "phantom limb."
+This was most pronounced in the amputees as the phantom limb.
 As time passed, both the phantom limb and the phantom spouse tended to dwindle in significance.
 In the case of the amputee, the phantom limb seemed to merge with the prosthesis.
 In both groups, returning to work was associated with improvement in emotional symptoms, but only a third of amputees were able to work full time, often because of persisting arterial disease in the unamputated limb.

 Both before and after amputation, impairment of mobility often gave rise to depression, which in turn delayed rehabilitation.
-Like the widows, those amputees who had a longstanding tendency to anxiety or depression (described as "sensitisers" by Horowitz2 coped less well and suffered more than others.
+Like the widows, those amputees who had a longstanding tendency to anxiety or depression (described as ensitisers by Horowitz2 coped less well and suffered more than others.
 So, paradoxically, did a group of amputees, mostly men, who showed little evidence of distress at the time of the amputation.
-Rigid and compulsively self reliant people, they seemed to be coping well at first, but 13 months later they were significantly more likely to have persistent pain in their phantom limb than other amputees.3 These compare with the "identification symptoms" reported by some bereaved people who show little grief at the time of a loss (Horowitz's "avoiders") but subsequently develop pains and other symptoms that often resemble those of the person who died.
+Rigid and compulsively self reliant people, they seemed to be coping well at first, but 13 months later they were significantly more likely to have persistent pain in their phantom limb than other amputees.3 These compare with the identification symptoms reported by some bereaved people who show little grief at the time of a loss (Horowitz's avoiders) but subsequently develop pains and other symptoms that often resemble those of the person who died.
 This suggests that the persistence of pain in a phantom limb may sometimes result from the repression or avoidance of grief at the loss.

 Cancer and cancer surgery